Workers’ Compensation Case Management Resources

 This page is for Workers’ Compensation case managers, claims managers or life care planners who are seeking options for their injured client.
 It is specifically for patients who need a “tune up,” those who never participated in rehabilitation, or injured workers who have previously participated in rehabilitation and are more than six months post-injury.

-Comprehensive Diagnostic Evaluation (CDE)
+What is a Comprehensive Diagnostic Evaluation (CDE)?

 A CDE is a comprehensive assessment of your client conducted by Shepherd Center.
 It may consist of the following: